 “Where?”
 I looked around not seeing anyone else.

 Dad smirked.
 “I can smell him.
-Don’t worry, once you start to shift regularly you’ll pick up on all the different scents too.
-That is unless you carry on bathing in Chanel No 5.”
-He muttered sardonically.
+Don’t worry, once you start to shift regularly you’ll pick up on all the different scents, too.
+That is unless you carry on bathing in designer perfume,” he muttered, teasingly.

-The door at the left of us opened, and the first person I saw enter the room was a big buff Italian guy.
+The door at the left of us opened and the first person I saw entering the room was a big buff Italian guy.
 I could see why he was an Alpha.
-He looked like an Adonis god in a suit.
-He had a woman with him; she was incredibly pretty and had a kind face, chestnut brown hair, and chocolate brown eyes.
-She looked around my age; I’d hazard she was in her early twenties.
+He was an Adonis God in a suit.
+There was a woman with him.
+She was incredibly pretty and had a kind heart-shaped face, chestnut brown hair, and chocolate brown eyes.
+I’d hazard a guess that she was in her early twenties.

-“Alec,” My dad raised a hand as if to say hi.
-“It's good to see you again old friend.”
+“Alec.”
+My dad raised a hand as if to say 'hi'.
+“Nice of you to drop by, old friend.”

-Gabe and Dad immediately rushed over to him and they started discussing something in hushed whispers.
+Dad and Alec started discussing something in hushed whispers.
 The young woman seemed much friendlier than he did, smiling as her eyes met with mine.
 As she stopped she placed a hand over the small bump that swelled her stomach.
 It protruded ever so slightly through her navy suit dress.
-It looked as if she was pregnant and had only just started to show.
+I could see she was pregnant and had only just started to show.

 Gabe told me a bit about Alec while we waited.
-I learned that the guy was a five-hundred-year-old Werewolf/Lycan.
-Apparently, he's some genius who went borderline insane and that if it wasn’t for his mate leveling him out he would have flipped and gone on a murderous rampage, killing everything that crossed his path.
+I learned that the guy was a five-hundred-year-old Lycan.
+Apparently, he's a genius who went borderline insane, and that if it wasn’t for his mate leveling him out, he would have flipped and gone on a murderous rampage, killing everything that crossed his path.
 Well, they do say that genius borderlines insanity.

 The beautiful woman extended her arm, offering to shake my hand.
 As soon as I clasped her hand, I could feel that she mustn’t have been aware of her own strength.
-I started to feel pins and needles in the tips of my fingers.
+I started to lose feeling in the tips of my fingers.